 How to Keep Your Clients’ Websites From Crashing

 When it comes to server-level issues, your clients will expect you to handle these as well if you’re reselling hosting.
-If you’re only offering hosting services to your clients, make sure their crashed website is down to server issues, not unrelated site problems.
+Whatever, the case, we’ve got you covered.

 Here’s a list to check off in order to prevent website crashes for your clients.